pkulchenko/fullmoon/README.md

 In this example the routing engine matches the route and then validates the two conditions comparing the method value with `POST` and the value of the `Content-Length` header with the result of the `isLessThan` function.
-If *one of the conditions* doesn't match, the status specified by the `otherwise` value is returned with the rest of the response.
+If *one of the conditions* doesn't match, the status code specified by the `otherwise` value is returned with the rest of the response.

-If the returned status needs to *only* apply to the `ContentLength` check, then the `otherwise` value along with the validator function can be moved to a table associated with the `ContentLength` check:
+If the `otherwise` condition needs to *only* apply to the `ContentLength` check, then the `otherwise` value along with the validator function can be moved to a table associated with the `ContentLength` check:

 ```lua
 fm.setRoute(fm.POST{"/upload",